esl/elixirconf-eu-jekyll/_talks/building-game-engines-in-elixir.md

 audience: Intermediate

 ---
 This talk demonstrates the goodness of what Elixir and the OTP platform has to offer when it comes to building game engines / gaming platforms.
-I'll be sharing my experiences in developing and supporting a Elixir gaming engine/ platform in production.
-Talk is targeted for Elixir developers at an intermediate level.
+Gabriel will be sharing his experiences in developing and supporting an Elixir gaming engine / platform in production.
+The talk is targeted for Elixir developers at an intermediate level.